dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 ## Consume the model

 This step will have project templates that you can use to consume the model.
+This step is optional and you can choose the method that best suits your needs on how to serve the model.

 - Console App
 - Web API